orrabadia/Complaint-Management-Application/README.md

 2. Same email, different name, same complaint -> request denied
 3. Same name, different email, same complaint -> complaint can be filed

+- Complaints shouldn't be more than 1000 characters to try to have users be more intentional with wording

 ## Extra features that were implemented
 1. Rate Limiting - On the client side, POST requests are limited to 10 times per minute.
 All requests done on admin side are not rate limited.